James More Molyneux

 The Molyneux family had inherited the manor of Haslemere which gave them a strong interest in the borough and the right to appoint the returning officer.
 They had not exercised their interest for many years, but perhaps Molyneux's marriage allowed him to revive it at the 1754 general election.
 He was returned then as Member of Parliament for Haslemere.

 Molyneux predeceased his father and died without issue on 24 June 1759.
 His brother Thomas stepped into his seat at Haslemere.
 The Loseley estate passed to his brother on the death of their father in 1760.

+A daughter, Henrietta, married Ross Lowis Mangles, VC.